 If you’re looking to delve into this niche with your vacant land, the primary consideration when selecting between a ranch, farm, or homestead should be its purpose.

-Farms and ranches fall on the “business” end of the spectrum while a homestead is a more self-sustainable life for the owners.
+Farms and ranches often fall on the “business” end of the spectrum while a homestead is a more self-sustainable life for the owners.

-While you can certainly live on a homestead and not produce anything additional, many decide that it’s worth it to produce a little bit extra to sell for some extra cash.
+While you can certainly live on a homestead and not produce anything additional, many decide that it’s worth it to produce a little bit extra to sell for some cash.

 Plus a bonus – what is a ranchette?

 Another term that many veteran land buyers may have heard is ranchette.

 There isn’t an official definition of ranchette since it is really just a real estate marketing term.